The History of The Mount Sinai Hospital

 1950—Published first description of familial lipoprotein deficiency, known as Bassen-Kornzweig syndrome or abetalipoproteinemia.

-1949—Published first description of allergic granulomatosis (Churg-Strauss disease).
+1949—Published first description of allergic granulomatosis (Churg-Strauss syndrome).

 1947—Performed the first kidney dialysis in the United States, using a Kolff artificial kidney.